Ellipsis-Labs/phoenix-cli/README.md

 ### get-all-markets
 Returns summary information on all markets that exist on Phoenix.
 Summary information includes market key, base and quote token keys, and authority key.
+Highly recommended to use the no-gpa flag for mainnet.

 `$ phoenix-cli -u main get-all-markets --no-gpa`
 ```